project-chip/connectedhomeip/examples/lighting-app/nrfconnect/README.md

 **Button 2** &mdash; Pressing the button once changes the lighting state to the opposite one.

--   On nRF52840 DK, nRF5340 DK, and nRF21540 DK: Changes the lock state to the opposite one.
+-   On nRF52840 DK, nRF5340 DK, and nRF21540 DK: Changes the LED state to the opposite one.

 -   On nRF7002 DK:

-    -   If pressed for less than three seconds, it changes the lock state to the opposite one.
+    -   If pressed for less than three seconds, it changes the LED state to the opposite one.

     -   If pressed for more than three seconds, it starts the NFC tag emulation,